-LAW 271 - Principles of Economics
+LAW 171 - Principles of Economics

-The course tackles the definition of the basic concepts of microeconomics and macroeconomics, in terms of the economic problem, its elements, the theory of supply and demand, the factors influencing them, the theory of production, consumer balance, the theory of markets, the economic activity of the national economy as a whole, and relationships linking the overall variables in the economy, such as the gross national product (GNP), national income, total consumption, total savings and total investment.
-This course also deals with inflation, its definition, causes, effects and methods of treatment.
-This is in addition to studying the problem of unemployment, its types, its negative effects and the relationship between inflation and unemployment.
-Finally, it covers the definition of the concept of money, banks, and their development and functions.
+The course tackles the definition of the basic concepts of microeconomics and macroeconomics, in terms of the economic problem, its elements, the theory of supply and demand, the factors influencing them, consumer balance, the theory of production, the theory of markets, the economic activity of the national economy as a whole, and relationships linking the overall variables in the economy, such as the gross national product (GNP), national income, total consumption, total savings and total investment.
+As well as the description of the concept of money and banks and their development and functions, and also addresses the most important economic and monetary problems, namely inflation, the problem of economic recession and the problem of inflationary inflation.